History of West Bromwich Albion F.C.: 1948–1973

 In 1953–54 Albion had their most successful ever season, coming agonisingly close to being the first team in the 20th century to win the League and Cup double.
 They topped the league for most of the season but a loss of form towards the end of the season meant that they finished as runners-up to fierce rivals Wolves in the league.
 Albion did however win the FA Cup, beating Preston North End 3–2 in the final.
 After beating Chelsea and Rotherham they faced Newcastle United in Round 5, winning 3–2 in front of 61,088 fans crammed into the Hawthorns – over 20,000 more were locked out.
 Spurs were beaten in the quarter-final and then Albion edged past Staffordshire rivals Port Vale at Villa Park in the semi-finals.
 Albion had become known for their brand of fluent, attacking football, with the 1953–54 side being hailed as "The Team of the Century".
 One national newspaper went so far as to suggest that the team be chosen en masse to represent England at the 1954 World Cup finals.
 Later in 1954 Albion played in 'Le Soir Festival de Football', losing 5–3 to Hungarian side Honved in Brussels.
 Ronnie Allen was the leading Division One goalscorer for 1954–55, scoring 27 league goals.
 However, in the next few years some disappointing league positions followed.
 In 1957 Albion reached the cup semi-finals but lost out to arch-rivals Aston Villa.
 That year they also became the first British professional team to win a game in the Soviet Union, at that time firmly under the Iron Curtain.
 They played three games, drawing against FC Zenit in Leningrad (Russia) and beating Dynamo Tbilisi (Georgia) and the Soviet Army side, CSKA Moscow (Russia).
 The Soviets were invited back to England in October and Albion beat the Soviet Central Army 6–5 in front of 53,805 fans.
 The 1950s also saw the arrival of players Don Howe, Derek Kevan and Bobby Robson.
 In the season 1957–58, Allen, Kevan and Robson scored 78 goals between them.
 Despite never matching their achievements of 1953–54, Albion remained one of the top English sides for the remainder of the decade, achieving three consecutive top five finishes in Division One between 1957–58 and 1959–60.
 Following Buckingham's departure to Ajax in 1959 the club saw another decline, although Derek Kevan's 33 league goals in 1961–62 saw him finish as joint-top goalscorer in the First Division, alongside Ray Crawford of Ipswich.
 Jimmy Hagan was recruited to arrest Albion's slide in 1963.
+His uncompromising approach led to a players' strike during the harsh winter of December 1963, after he refused to let players train wearing tracksuits.